vainavinair/SEM-4/AAD/Practical9/user_auth/README.md

 Add the bin directory of the Flutter SDK to your system's PATH environment variable.

 ### Setting up VS Code
-Insatll Flutter(by Dart Code) extention
+Insatll Flutter(by Dart Code) extension

 ### Create A Project
 Run this command on terminal<br/>